top of page

 About

-The Ed Wynn Memorial Scholarship Fund, which has awarded over $100,000 in financial assistance, was set up to provide an annual scholarship to the children of local first responders who want to pursue a college education.
-In 2008 the Ed Wynn Memorial Scholarship Fund became a Lifetime Member of SAFE and became known as the Ed Wynn/SAFE Memorial Scholarship Fund.
+The Ed Wynn/SAFE Memorial Scholarship Fund was established to provide an annual scholarship for the children of local first responders who want to pursue a college education or vocational training.
+In 2008, the Ed Wynn Memorial Scholarship Fund became a Lifetime Member of SAFE and became known as the Ed Wynn/SAFE Memorial Scholarship Fund.
+The fund has awarded over $100,000 in financial assistance to the children of local first responders.

-Although the Ed Wynn/SAFE Memorial Scholarship Fund had previously relied on donations from the Annual Larry Stewart/SAFE Memorial Golf Classic, the COVID Pandemic severely limited our ability to conduct fundraising events such as this.
-Currently, private donations and funds raised at events such as the SAFE Pickleball Tournament and Guns N Hoses ensure that the Kansas City Metropolitan Crime Commission and SAFE are able to continue our support of first responder families through benefit and holiday payments and these scholarships.
+The Ed Wynn/SAFE Memorial Scholarship Fund previously relied on donations from the Annual Larry Stewart/SAFE Memorial Golf Classic.
+In the year 2020, safety restrictions resulting from the Covid Pandemic severely limited our ability to conduct any fundraising events.
+With that said, the Kansas City Metropolitan Crime Commission and SAFE have remained committed to continuing our support for first responder families through benefit and holiday payments and these scholarships.

 Details

-Each year, the Ed Wynn/SAFE Memorial Scholarship Fund provides one qualifying high school senior and one college, trade or vocational student with assistance for college expenses by offering each a one-time $5,000 academic scholarship.
+Each year, the Ed Wynn/SAFE Memorial Scholarship Fund provides two qualifying high school seniors or college, trade or vocational students with assistance for expenses by offering each a one-time $5,000 academic scholarship.

 ELIGIBILITY REQUIREMENTS: